mas-cli/mas/CONTRIBUTING.md

 ## Branching and Releases

-- This project follows [trunk-based development](https://trunkbaseddevelopment.com/), where `master` is our trunk.
+- This project follows [trunk-based development](https://trunkbaseddevelopment.com/), where `main` is our trunk.
 - Release commits will be tagged in the format: `v1.2.3`.
 - Once releases are tagged, high-level release notes are published on the [releases](https://github.com/mas-cli/mas/releases) page.